 You have the option of putting different fragrances in your rice bag such as:

-- Essential oils
+- Essential oils This one has oils and blends

 - Dried cloves

-- Rose Petals
+- Rose Petals Another option for a wonderful scent

 - Rice – Jasmine (oh, the smell when heated is divine and it is the BEST filler of all when compared to everything from what I researched anyway.
 Except you cannot launder it.
 Toss it when it’s used up and make a new one.)
 Any type of rice will work.

-- Flax seed – not ground, but the whole seed
+- Flaxseed – not ground, but the whole seed

 - Feed corn